erikjavornik/100_days/README.md

 Day 9 Dictionaries and Nesting: Introduction to dictionaries and nesting.

+Day 10 Functions with Outputs: Introduction to returning outputs from functions.

+Day 11 Blackjack Project: Create a game of Blackjack.

+Day 12 Scope: Introduction to Global and local variables.

+Day 13 Debugging: Debugging Exercises.

+Day 14 Higher or Lower Game: Create a game to determine which choice has a higher or lower follower count.

 Day 15 Coffee Machine: Create "system" of a coffee machine.